Call us for a straightforward opinion of your Hawaii legal issue: ☏ 808-326-9831

 Admiralty Law, also referred to as Maritime Law, covers areas including the transportation of passengers and cargo upon the sea, ship-owner liability, vessel liens, foreclosure of preferred ships mortgages and injuries to seamen.
 Jurisdiction over admiralty claims is vested in the Federal Admiralty Courts.
 In Hawaii, the Federal District Court for the District of Hawaii in Honolulu handles such claims.

-Kona Law obtains State commercial and mooring permits for clients, defends boat owners against various seaman's and liability claims, and helps clients navigate the tricky waters of purchasing or selling commercial maritime companies.
+Kona Law obtains State commercial and mooring permits for clients, and helps clients navigate the tricky waters of purchasing or selling commercial maritime companies.

 Alternative dispute resolution (ADR) is highly encouraged within and by Hawaii’s judicial system.
 By court rule, almost all tort and injury cases in Hawaii must go through the mandatory Court Annexed Arbitration Program prior to being set for trial in the Courts.